MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/a/active-player-active-user.md

 ---
-title: active player, active user - Microsoft Style Guide
+title: Active Player, Active User - Microsoft Style Guide
+description: This article tells the writer to use the term active player rather than active user when referring to a person who's currently being tracked or recognized by a motion sensor or camera.
 author: pallep
 ms.author: pallep
 ms.date: 01/19/2018